Philosophy 10 – Celebrate the natural state

 Eventually, we’ll have bred the perfect chicken for Eaglerise Farm – the Eaglerise Hen.

 These are before and after photos of a lonely, large stag tree in an ephemeral spring.
 We revegetated the area and now you must look hard to find the tree.
 These old dead trees provide valuable nest sites in their hollow branches and roost sites for the many birds that require clear landing and takeoff perchs.
 These higher branches also provide look out sites for many birds to search the area for their meals.
+The surrounding revegetation porvides a wind break for the old stag-tree.
+Even when it finall succumbs to old age and rot, it will fall and, hopefully, get caught up by the support trees surrounding it.

 This is one of our many resident snakes.
 It is a Red Belly Black Snake (Pseudechis porphyriacus).
 In their natural state they help control vermin and bird populations.